boot --profile robotics_research_engineer

 A Locally Hosted LLM Chatbot for Apple Silicon

-This project is a locally hosted chatbot using a Meta LLAMA 3.X model, and designed as a utility and as an educational experience, to learn more about how to interface with LLMs, tokenisation, context, paramters etc. as well as utilise Apple's new MLX framework.
-The UI features a minimalist Matrix-esque text entry and response interface (inspired by the "Hello Neo" scene from the first movie).
-Programmed in Python, utilising a Flask app to run the UI in a browser.
+This project is a locally hosted chatbot using a Meta Llama 3.x model.
+It was designed as a utility and educational experience to learn more about interfacing with LLMs, tokenization, context, parameters, and Apple's MLX framework.
+The UI features a minimalist Matrix-inspired text entry and response interface.
+It was programmed in Python with a Flask app serving the browser UI.

 View Repo